Terms & Conditions

-Whenever possible communication will be carried out by email, we do not send a final invoice, so please note that we request the balance of payment for your tour one calendar month prior to departure for UK tours and 2 calendar months prior to departure for European tours.
+Whenever possible communication will be carried out by email, we do not send a final invoice, so please note that we request the balance of payment for your tour 40 days prior to departure for UK tours and 2 calendar months prior to departure for European tours.
 Late payment may result in the loss of your deposit and cancellation of your tour.

 Circumstances beyond our control may dictate an increase in the cost of your tour.
 Any increase less than 2% of the published price will be absorbed within the original price - any increase over 2% we may need to add to the final invoice.